FrankReiser/ReiserRT_ChirpingPhasor/README.md

 ## Overview

-This tone generator evolved out of a desire to generate complex exponential waveforms (sinusoids) fast and accurately, which would increase (or decrease) linearly in frequency over the course of time (samples).
+This tone generator evolved out of a desire to generate complex exponential waveforms (sinusoids) fast and accurate, which would increase (or decrease) linearly in frequency over the course of time (samples).
 The traditional way of doing this, involved repeated calls to sin and cos functions with an accelerating, radian input argument.
 This produces accurate results, at least over a limited domain interval.
 However, it is anything but fast.